 Chairman Collins, Ranking Member McCaskill, and members of the Special Committee, thank you very much for the invitation to appear before you today.
 I am delighted to be here.
 My name is Michal Grinstein-Weiss.
-I am an associate professor of social work at Washington University in St. Louis and the associate director of the Center for Social Development.
-Let me state that the views expressed here today are my own and not necessarily the views of Washington University in St. Louis or the Center for Social Development.
+I am an associate professor of social work in the Brown School at Washington University in St. Louis (WUSTL) and the associate director of the Center for Social Development (CSD).
+Let me state that the views expressed here today are my own and not necessarily the views of WUSTL or CSD.

 My work focuses on developing knowledge to inform public policy on innovative strategies that promote social and financial opportunities for all, especially for low-income households.
 Specifically, I am engaged in creating and evaluating large-scale experiments on methods to help low- and moderate-income families mitigate financial hardship, create emergency savings, enter the financial mainstream, and accumulate long-term assets.
-My work in general and my testimony today focus mostly on low- and moderate-income households, as they typically struggle to accumulate assets face many barriers to saving.
+My work in general and my testimony today focus mostly on low- and moderate-income households, as they typically struggle to accumulate assets the most and face more barriers to saving than other groups.

 My testimony is in three parts.
-I first discuss the problem of low retirement savings and, secondly, I summarize relevant theories of saving that help to illustrate areas for improvement.
-In the final portion, I offer some specific policy recommendations based on my own work and that of my colleagues.
-In offering these recommendations, I seek to enhance the financial security of Americans in retirement
+I first discuss the problem of low retirement savings and secondly summarize relevant theories on saving that help to illustrate areas for improvement.
+In the final portion, I offer four specific policy recommendations that are based on my own work and that of my colleagues.
+In offering these recommendations, I seek to enhance the financial security of Americans before and during retirement.